 This team should be made up of people of different specialties, and may include personnel from maintenance, production, sanitation and quality control.
-If you do not have these resources within your business, seek help from consulting groups, Sea Grant, LSU AgCenter, trade associations, and Louisiana Department of Health and Hospitals.
-Your team will write AND implement the HACCP plan.
+If you do not have these resources within your business, seek help from consulting groups, Sea Grant, LSU AgCenter, trade associations, and Louisiana Department of Health.
+Your team will be responsible to write AND implement the HACCP plan.